biyiklioglu/centrify_tools/README.md

 ##AD Host Roles##

 ###Description###
-Will list users assigned to role''s on a host
+Will list users assigned to role's on a host

 ###Usage###
 ad_host_roles [-h|--help] <hostname>